Whether it's cava, crémant or prosecco, sparkling wines are ideal if you're looking for a cheaper alternative to champagne - or just fancy a change.

 Franciacorta is made from grapes from Franciacorta in Lombardy.
 It's drier than prosecco, but fruitier and softer than champagne, and it has distinctive lemony notes.

 Alcohol-free or low-alcohol sparkling wine could make a good alternative to the boozy options above.
-This used to be relatively rare, but availability is increasing - supermarkets such as Sainsbury's, Tesco and Waitrose will often stock an alcohol-free or alcohol-low option
+It used to be relatively hard to find, but availability is increasing - supermarkets such as Sainsbury's, Tesco and Waitrose will often stock an alcohol-free or low-alcohol option.

-Decanting your fizz could help to bring out the flavours that would otherwise be hidden by bubbles, but that doesn't mean you need to fork out on a fancy carafe.
+Decanting your fizz could help to bring out the flavours that would otherwise be hidden by bubbles, but that doesn't mean you need to fork out for a fancy carafe.

 Pop your sparkling wine into the fridge at least a couple of hours before you plan on serving it - allow a little more time if you need to chill multiple bottles at once.

-When you're ready to serve, place your fizz in a container filled with ice and water, as this is better than just using ice alone.
+When you're ready to serve, place your fizz in a container filled with water and ice, as this is better than just using ice alone.
 As a last resort, you can pop the bottle in the freezer, but make sure you take it out in 20 minutes or less.